In this section

 The Australian Resuscitation Council recommends the administration of Adrenaline and 0.9% Sodium Chloride bolus as treatment in the event of a cardiac arrest for Basic Life Support (BLS) or Advanced Life Support (ALS).
 NB-this guideline does not include BLS associated within neonatal inpatients cared for within the Butterfly unit within the Royal Children’s Hospital

 The purpose of this clinical guideline is to describe how to draw up and administer intravenous (IV) or intraosseous (IO) adrenaline and fluid in a resuscitation situation.

-Figure 3.
-Rapid Infuser Hand Pump set (TUTA) and 3 way tap configuration and fluid administration
+Tuta hand pump set and 3 way tap configuration and fluid administration

 Figure 4: 30mL syringe with 0.9% Sodium Chloride